petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/assigning-permissions-to-structures-and-templates.md

 As a best practice, define two different roles with access to web content structures and templates:

-* **Content Developer:** Users with this role have permission to create and edit web content structures or templates.
+1. **Content Developer:** Users with this role have permission to create and edit web content structures or templates.

-* **Content Creator:** Users with this role have permission to view web content structures or templates, so they can use them to create content.
+1. **Content Creator:** Users with this role have permission to view web content structures or templates, so they can use them to create content.

 For information about how to create roles, see [Creating and Managing Roles](../../../users-and-permissions/roles-and-permissions/creating-and-managing-roles.md).

-Consider the following information when you assign permissions to web content structures or templates:
+Consider the information below when you assign permissions to web content structures or templates:

 * Determine if your roles must have global permissions for all web content structures or templates across the Liferay DXP instance, or only for specific sites.
 * The View permission only allows users to view web content structures or templates.